Some of the brightest stars in the American roots music scene.

 An Ohio native now living in Columbus, Henry Barnes started playing the fiddle over twenty years ago.
 Like many, he started with the Suzuki method, and while enjoying classically-oriented training, family influences warmed him up to those good old-fashioned country sounds.
 After meeting the West Virginia fiddler, Bobby Taylor, Henry knew his calling and fell in love with Old-time fiddling.
 Since then, he’s won contests in Ohio, Indiana, Kentucky, West Virginia, and Virginia, and has placed in the top 5 at the Clifftop and Galax Contests.
 Henry now teaches fiddle in central Ohio that explore regional fiddling styles of Ohio, West Virginia, and Kentucky.

-2018 will be Henry’s second year instructing at JFFC.
+2019 will be Henry’s third year instructing at JFFC.
 His focus will be the transmission of Appalachian-style old-time fiddling, and helping folks learn how to blend tunes with the old-time banjo.
 He will teach a variety of special-interest workshops, with a main class geared for intermediated and advanced players.
 Welcome back Henry!

 Jennifer Albrent began playing the violin at age 5 and a few years later, began competing in fiddle competitions throughout Southern California.
 As her love for string instruments began to expand, she took up playing the viola at age 12 and has continued to play both instruments since.
 Jennifer received her BFA in performance from Boston University.
 Two years later, she received her MBA in performance from the California Institute of Arts.

 Jennifer has toured and performed throughout the United States and Europe with a wide variety of musicians.
-She has been on the road playing Bluegrass, Classical, Pop, Jazz, Rock, and North Indian music, residing now in Cardiff, CA, and in addition to providing private violin and viola lessons in her home studio, leads the viola section of N. Coast Strings in Carlsbad, CA. Jennifer co-led the beginner to intermediate section of JFFC 2015 and 2017, and we’re lucky to have her back again for 2018.
+She has been on the road playing Bluegrass, Classical, Pop, Jazz, Rock, and North Indian music, residing now in Cardiff, CA, and in addition to providing private violin and viola lessons in her home studio, leads the viola section of N. Coast Strings in Carlsbad, CA. Jennifer co-led the beginner to intermediate section of JFFC 2015 and 2017 and 2018, and we’re lucky to have her back again for 2019.

 Appalachian Style Old-time Banjo